chora-io/docs/specs/admin/05_events.md

 ## Draft Definitions

-`EventUpdate` - An event emitted when the admin account has been updated.
+`EventUpdateAdmin` - An event emitted when the admin account has been updated.

 ## Proto Definitions